Discount Scratch and Dent Washers & Dryers

 Electric dryers use a heating coil and run off 240-volt current with 3-prong and 4-prong versions.
 As mentioned, electric dryers cost more than gas when drying a load, almost twice as much.
-The upside is they cost less up front and can be easier and less expensive to install.
+The upside is they cost less initially and can be easier and less expensive to install.
 The other upside is that you can go with a ventless version, whereas gas dryers must be vented.

 Speaking of ventless dryers, they’re great if you lack space for a laundry room or are just averse to punching a hole in your wall.
 They also don’t require the voltage of a vented dryer so you can plug them in anywhere there’s an outlet.
 Ventless dryers use a condenser and dual loop airflow system to dry, making them more efficient than vented models.
 The second loop in the dual loop cycles wet air back into the condenser to cool down and remove the need for venting.
 You can connect the dryer to a drain, or you’ll have to remove the water tray after each load.

 Stackable Washer Dryer

 If you have space issues, this is your answer.
 In a stackable washer dryer, the dryer sits on top of the washer.
 These units, often known as a laundry center, come in 24- and 27-inch models.
-Top loading and front loading washers are available as are gas and electric.
+Top loading and front loading washers as gas and electric washers.
 Stackable units are typically bare bones and lack additional features, so they have their pros and cons.
 At times, one piece may break down sooner than the other piece leaving you in a bit of a jam.
 To avoid that issue, you can purchase washer and dryer sets and stack them versus buying a unit that comes integrated.

 Like most appliances, you have some options for additional bells and whistles with your washer and dryer.
 Here are a few.